wobbber/Document_matcher/README.md

 ## Overview

-The Report Package Assembler is an advanced document processing tool designed to automatically extract and organize relevant content from a collection of base documents based on a predefined checklist.
+The Report Assembler is an advanced document processing tool designed to automatically extract and organize relevant content from a collection of base documents based on a predefined checklist.
 It leverages AI technologies to intelligently parse and categorize information across different document types.

 ## Features